fastr/linux-2.6/README.md

 The device must generate HD/VD (Horizontal-Sync/Vertical-Sync) signals and [`media-ctl`](github.com/fastr/media-ctl) must be used to configure the CCDC pipeline.
 The size of the capture must match the HD/VD signals being generated.
 The device should be able to buffer (i.e. hardware FIFO) a few "frames" of data so that a pause can be issued during VD.

+[`yavta`](github.com/fastr/yavta) may be used to test the data acquisition.

 GPIO23 is used to signal to the hardware to turn capture on or off.
 By default it is on.

+Send a [message via github](https://github.com/inbox/new/fastr) if interested in further development (i.e. having the device accept VD/HD from the OMAP-ISP rather than the device generating VD/HD.

 Building the Kernel
 ====